Blog

 The Fortune 500 organization has adopted a preventative risk posture, combined security with effective data governance, and worked to identify weak points.
 Yet in January 2023, they fell prey to a ransomware attack that resulted in the exposure of an untold amount of personally identifiable information (PII).
 Yum!
 Brands’ rapid response curtailed any cascading damage in the wake of the breach, but much of the devastation was already done.

-If this example underscores anything, it’s that organizations need to treat the assessment of their cybersecurity maturity gap as an open-ended process.
+If this example underscores anything, it’s that organizations need to treat the assessment of their cybersecurity gaps as an open-ended process.
 Hacking strategies evolve, system and platform vulnerabilities gain attention, and employees get complacent with their security hygiene.

 Stop assuming the best or the worst.
 Instead, take a proactive step and determine how far your perceived cybersecurity maturity is from reality—and then close the gap.